Bob Gibson (musician): Biography

 Gibson steadily gained recognition in Chicago in the early 1960s, aided by Camp.
 In 1961 their debut album, Gibson and Camp at the Gate of Horn, was released on Elektra Records.
 A watershed album, it influenced singers from John Lennon and Gordon Lightfoot to John Denver.
 Lightfoot's "Canadian Railroad Trilogy" was patterned more or less opposite to Gibson and Camp's "Civil War Trilogy".

 Art D'Lugoff opened the iconic Village Gate in New York City in 1958, and Gibson and Camp became regular performers there.
 After they rejected D'Lugoff's suggestion that they add a female voice to their duo, he gave the same recommendation to Peter Yarrow and Paul Stookey; the resulting trio, Peter, Paul and Mary, was deeply influenced by Gibson's music.
 Yarrow later said of his friend, "When you listen to PPM, you are hearing Bob Gibson."

 Shel Silverstein, then a cartoonist at Playboy, was a regular fan and captured Gibson's attention when he completed lyrics to an unfinished Gibson tune.
 Gibson and Silverstein became close friends and writing partners, writing over 200 songs over the next 35 years.
-Their last joint project, in Nashville in 1993, was the album Makin' A Mess, produced by Silverstein and Kyle Lehning and released on Asylum Records.
+Their last joint project in Nashville in 1993 was the album Makin' A Mess, produced by Silverstein and Kyle Lehning and released on Asylum Records.
 The last cut, "Whistlers and Jugglers and Singers of Song," was a last-minute substitution when Silverstein realized how ill his friend was.
-It was written about the relationship of "the trio from out of our past", about a girl who always loved a singer, and got together with him several years prior to his death.
+It was written about the relationship of "the trio from out of our past", about a girl who always loved a singer and got together with him several years prior to his death.

 Drug abuse

 Gibson began abusing drugs and alcohol as a teenager.
-By the time of his rise to success in Chicago he was a heavy user of amphetamines.
+By the time of his rise to success in Chicago, he was a heavy user of amphetamines.
 "Drugs were never recreational for me," he wrote.
 "My use of them from the beginning was abusive."
 His drug use escalated when he discovered heroin.
-Gibson was in and out of jails in Canada, (which led to his hilarious Christmas carol "Box of Candy and a Piece of Fruit"), Chicago, and Cleveland, for various drug-related charges.
+Gibson was in and out of jails in Canada (which led to his Christmas carol "Box of Candy and a Piece of Fruit"), Chicago, and Cleveland, for various drug-related charges.
 In the mid-1960s, he began a three-year period of complete isolation where drugs were his only priority.
 From 1969 to 1978, he tried repeatedly to restart his career, but his addictions made it impossible.
 In 1978, he attended an Alcoholics Anonymous meeting in Cleveland and eventually regained his sobriety.
 A musical comeback, however, was not to be.
 While he had been a popular and high-profile performer in the 1960s—as well as an important influence on other musicians—by 1978, interest in his purely acoustic folk-styled music had waned significantly.
-Although many remembered Gibson, and he recorded several albums of new music over the next several years, he was never again to capture the mass public appeal of his early 1960s period.
+Although many remembered Gibson and he recorded several albums of new music over the next several years, he was never again to capture the mass public appeal of his early 1960s period.